DPotoyan/Chem324/content/Lec3-0.md

-## Time dependent Schrödinger equation in operator notation.
+## Time-dependent Schrödinger equation in operator notation.

 By witing the equation in operator notation we may begin to recognize certain terms and appreciate that Schrödinger equation, as any proper equation of motion, reflects the total energy conservation